The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings

 \begin{proof} First we choose a scale for which the boundary metric $\bar g= \bar \delta$ is flat.
 Then, the corresponding Fefferman--Graham expansion of the compactified metric $g_r$ of an $\APE{k-2}$ structure is

-for some smooth, rank two, symmetric tensor $Y^{\bar \delta}$.
-This follows directly from~\cite{FGbook}; see Equation~\nn{hypexp} below.
+for some smooth, rank two, symmetric tensor $Y$ which is trace-free by virtue of the Poincar\'e--Einstein condition.
+The above expansion follows directly from the treatment of conformally flat and conformally Einstein spaces in~\cite[Chapter 7]{FGbook}; see also Equation~\nn{hypexp} below.
 The statement now follows since the only local conformal invariants for a flat metric are those built from the metric itself, and that the order~$r^k$ term cannot contribute to invariants of transverse order strictly less than $k$.
 Vanishing in one scale implies the same for all other scales. \end{proof}

 We are now ready to prove Theorems~\ref{spliff} and~\ref{theoremono}.